 This is a story of how seemingly true love can go oh so terribly wrong and make a “logical” person wonder how this corrosive couple made it past the wedding planning stage.
-A hard working tradesman named Melvin “Fozzy” Goodheart (Fozzy explains his term of endearment for the Australian insect population) believes himself to be at the crossroads of his bachelor hood when he longs for a significant other.
+A hard working tradesman named Melvin “Fozzy” Goodheart (Fozzy explains his term of endearment for the Australian insect population) believes himself to be at the crossroads as a bachelor and begins to long for a person to spend the rest of his life with.
 On a lonely New Year’s Eve, Melvin meets a young, vibrant, and beautiful young woman named Melanie at a time when she could use a man that works well with his hands.
-After six months of nonsensical, fast-paced, and spirited consummation of love, Melvin decides to propose engagement to Melanie, and with a $40,000 engagement ring I believe there is really only one right answer whether you want to or not (am I right ladies?).
-Throughout the six years of marriage Melanie spent her time molding her husband, spent his money, opened up her own side bank account, slept with many a gentleman caller and in the end used it all against him in the judicial system.
-Melvin, the love struck, old fashioned, dim, and hopeless romantic is left holding his manhood in his hands as his marriage abruptly comes to an end due to the actions of his wife.
-Melanie was Marvin’s dream girl, but over time, financial freedom, and an outsourcing 24 hour arousal turnkey system, she turned into an unremitting nightmare.
-This is the story of Family Law in Australia and how “Just and Equitable” the case of Goodheart vs. Goodheart ends resolutely; read it for yourself to find out if your definition is congruent with the courts.
+After six months of nonsensical, fast-paced, and spirited consummation of love, Melvin decides to propose to Melanie, and with a $40,000 engagement ring I believe there is really only one right answer whether you want to or not (am I right ladies?)
+Throughout the six years of marriage Melanie spent her time molding her husband, spent his money, opened up her own bank account, slept with many a gentleman caller and in the end used it all against him in the judicial system.
+Melvin, the love struck, old fashioned, dim, and hopeless romantic is left holding his manhood in his hands as his marriage abruptly comes to an end due to the accusations of his wife.
+Melanie was Marvin’s dream girl, but over time, through financial freedom, and an outsourcing 24 hour arousal turnkey system, she turned into an incessant nightmare.
+This is the story of family law in Australia and how “Just and Equitable” the case of Goodheart vs. Goodheart ends resolutely; read it for yourself to find out if your definition is congruent with the courts.

 “Everyone simply believed the yarns the bitch spun with out listening to his side of the story.
 Whoever claimed chauvinism was still rife was wrong.
 Feminism had well and truly taken over.”